TimBurg/MA_thesis_markdown/source/07_theory.md

 configuration $\Omega \subset \mathbb{R}^3$ by applied forces.
 The deformation is then described by an injective mapping $\varphi$ which contains a displacement field $u:\overline{\Omega} \mapsto \Omega$:
 $$\varphi:\overline{\Omega} \mapsto \Omega \qquad \varphi=id+u$$
+For the static case treated here, the deformation is time independant.
 The deformation and displacement mappings are required to be two times continuously differentiable but this reqirement can be relaxed in the variational formulation of the equations.
 I denote the coordinates in the reference configuration with $x$ and and those in the deformed configuration with $x^\varphi = \varphi(x)$.
 In engineering Textbooks those coordinates are sometimes referred to as Lagrange- and Euler-coordinates respectively.